Developer-BlueJ-314/Sabio-tutorial/README.md

   -once changes are done, merge with master

-  -BOOM! newMerge deleted, but all changes were brought back to master
+  -BOOM! newMerge deleted, but all changes were brought back to master thru a verified pull request